thomd/stylegan2-toonification/README.md

 ## 2. Finetuning FFHQ Model

-The repository `stylegan2-ada-pytorch` allows us to finetune the pre-trained **FFHQ model**.
+The repository `stylegan2-ada-pytorch` allows us to finetune the pre-trained **FFHQ model** using transfer-learning.

 This model was created using [StyleGAN2](https://github.com/NVlabs/stylegan2), which is an improved **generative adversarial network** (GAN) published by Nvidia 2020.

 StyleGAN2-ADA is a further improved GAN which leverages **adaptive discriminator augmentation** (ADA) to prevent overfitting due to a small dataset.

-StyleGAN2 requires a GPU which is for example available using [Google Colab](https://colab.research.google.com):
+StyleGAN2-ADA requires a GPU which is available using [Google Colab](https://colab.research.google.com):

+### Setup on Google Colab

+first, zip the images dataset and upload to a Google Drive folder:

+    gdrive mkdir toonification
+    gdrive upload -p <folderId> dataset.zip

+Good practice is to store all training results on Google Drive.
+Mount Google Drive and create a project folder with

+    from google.colab import drive
+    drive.mount('/content/drive')
+    project = '/content/drive/MyDrive/toonification'
+    %mkdir -p {project}

+Then install dependencies with

     !git clone https://github.com/thomd/stylegan2-toonification.git
     !pip install --quiet opensimplex ninja
+    !nvidi-smi
     %cd stylegan2-toonification/stylegan2-ada-pytorch/